Last Updated on July 11, 2024 by lindseymahoney

 Below is the workout area before we painted the floors.

 Here is the basement once the concrete floors and walls had been painted.
-It is such a great hangout space for our family now!
+It has such a cozy feel in the kids’ new hangout space!

 Here is another great before shot of the basement: